jbostoen/itop-jb-mail-to-ticket-automation-v2/documentation/upgrade notes.md

 Backward compatibility is something that is important.
 However, some upgrades might break things because technology or use cases change.

+## Upgrading from before 2.7.211110?
+A new policy has been added which makes it possible to force that the sender from an e-mail must have the same e-mail address as the e-mail address of the ticket caller.

+Make sure to evaluate whether you want to enable this policy (default: yes).
+You can disable it by modifying the properties of each e-mail inbox that has been configured.

+The reasoning behind this is to make this process more secure.
+Imagine a typical iTop instance, where each new log entry is sent to the original ticket caller and possible related contacts.
+If a malicious person knows the address of the helpdesk and guesses the ticket reference number (or pattern),
+he might send an e-mail to the helpdesk system which then results in his message being sent to the original caller (and maybe others).
+This could escalate if this person pretends to be a support agent requiring an action from those contacts.

 ## Upgrading from before 2.6.201219?
 For consistency, some settings have been renamed.
 Values will be copied; but old settings are not cleaned up automatically!